tzujohsu/Rossman-Sales-Data-Prediction/README.md

 ## Approach

-[Note: You can update this section with your specific approach once you've completed your analysis and model building]

-Our approach to solving this challenge includes:
+My approach to solving this challenge includes:

 1. Exploratory Data Analysis (EDA) to understand the relationships between variables
 2. Feature engineering to create more informative predictors